 Graduate Program in Jewelry and Metal Arts

-Our state-of-the-art main studio is well equipped with tools to facilitate traditional and advanced techniques, encompassing a 200-gallon electroforming tank, 150-gallon aluminum anodization unit.
-This facility can accommodate both large and small scale mixed media projects, and access to our advanced prototyping suite which includes an industrial CNC mill, lathe, laser cutter and plasma cutter.
-Our new facility is well ventilated and organized for safe and efficient operation.
+Our state-of-the-art facility is well-equipped to accommodate diverse directions of student work in both traditional and advanced techniques.
+It encompasses a 250-gallon electroforming tank, 130-gallon aluminum anodization unit, and a wide variety of tools for both large and small scale mixed media projects.
+Access is also provided to our advanced prototyping suite which includes an industrial CNC mill, lathe, laser cutter, and plasma cutter.
+Our new facility is well-ventilated and organized for safe and efficient operation.
+For more information about our facility, please see our program overview here.

 MFA students are challenged to refine a variety of traditional, contemporary, and innovative metalworking techniques to produce high-quality professional portfolios.
 We encourage collaboration and interdepartmental exploration, allowing students to find their voice in our field.
-Outstanding works of the graduates have been acquired by major museums, including the Metropolitan Museum of Art, the American Craft Museum, and the Smithsonian Institution's National Museum of Design-Cooper-Hewitt Museum.
+Outstanding works of our alumni have been acquired by major museums, including the Metropolitan Museum of Art, the Museum of Art and Design, and the Cooper Hewitt, Smithsonian Design Museum.

 Graduate Bulletin: https://art.uiowa.edu/graduate-program/studio-art-graduate-bulletin